Updated by Linode Written by Linode

 Linode Images allows you to take snapshots of your disks, and then deploy them to any Linode under your account.
 This can be useful for bootstrapping a master image for a large deployment, or retaining a disk for a configuration that you may not need running, but wish to return to in the future.
 Linode Images will be retained whether or not you have an active Linode on your account, which also makes them useful for long term storage of a private template that you may need in the future.
-There is no additional charge to store images for Linode users, with a limit of 2GB per Image, with a total of 10GB total Image storage and 3 Images per account.
+There is no additional charge to store Images for Linode users, with a limit of 2GB per Image and 3 Images per account.

 Capturing Your Image

 Linode Images captures an exact copy of your disk at the moment when the process is kicked off.
 Here’s how to capture your first image.

 NoteWhile an image can be captured while your Linode is running, we would recommend shutting your Linode down first if you are running any active databases.
 Capturing an image that includes a running database can cause corruption or data loss in the imaged copy of the database.

 Navigate to your Linode Dashboard and select the disk that you wish to freeze from the Disks list.

 On the Edit Disk page, click the Create Image button.

 On the Image page, you can provide a label for your image.
 You can also write short notes about the image being captured in the Description box.

 Once you click the Create Image button, your image will be frozen for later use.
 You can view the progress on the Dashboard under the Host Job Queue.

 NoteLinode Images are limited to 2048MB of data per disk.
 You will need to ensure that data within your disk does not exceed this size limit.